svdo/unfolded.dev/content/md/posts/2025-08-27-joy-of-gitops.md

 <!--more-->

-## What is gitops and how does it fit in with Kubernetes?
+## What is gitops and why would you want to use it for Kubernetes?

 If you want a proper definition, please refer to your favorite search engine.
 My
 description: gitops is a method of using git to define what is running in your